-Jarvis Christian College, an accredited, private, co-educational, church-related college, is located one mile east of Hawkins, Texas, and four miles west of Big Sandy, Texas, on U.S. Highway 80.
+Jarvis Christian University, an accredited, private, co-educational, church-related college, is located one mile east of Hawkins, Texas, and four miles west of Big Sandy, Texas, on U.S. Highway 80.
 It is fourteen miles from U.S. Interstate 20.
 Accessible Texas cities within a radius of thirty miles are Mineola, eighteen miles west; Gladewater, fifteen miles east; Tyler, twenty miles south; and Longview, twenty-five miles east.
 Tyler and Longview have populations of approximately 83,800 and 75,500, respectively.
 Both cities have daily airline service to the Dallas-Fort Worth International Airport.
 Shreveport, Louisiana is accessible via Interstate 20 for airline connections to all parts of the United States and foreign countries.

 Jarvis is free from the noise and smog of the big city and is conducive for study, but retains access to neighboring metropolitan areas.
 It is approximately 100 miles southeast of Dallas.

 The campus is situated in an attractive wooded area of about 1,000 acres, providing adequate room for future expansion.
 The campus proper covers approximately 243 acres.

 Jarvis Christian University is a historically Black institution that has been affiliated with the Christian Church (Disciples of Christ) since inception.
 Jarvis Christian University began as Jarvis Christian Institute, modeled after the Southern Christian Institute of Edwards, Mississippi.
 Formal instructional programs commenced on January 13, 1913, with an enrollment of twelve students, all in the elementary grades.